China blames U.S for trade frictions, says negotiations currently impossible

 “Nothing less than the U.S.’s economic future is at risk from China’s assault on American technology and IP, and its mercantilist bid to capture emerging high-tech industries,” he said.

 Chinese officials deny such charges, and responded within hours of Trump’s announcement of tariffs with their own proposed commensurate duties.
-The move prompted Trump to threaten duties on an additional $100 billion in tariffs on Chinese goods.
+The move prompted Trump to threaten tariffs on an additional $100 billion in Chinese goods.

 China’s ambassador to the United States Cui Tiankai said in an interview in China’s Securities Daily newspaper that the United States should “adopt a more responsible attitude” on trade or it would harm itself with its own policies.